tc39/notes/es7/2016-03/march-31.md

 DE: You could use Node, which already has a weak reference implementation.

-SG: I would volunteer to help one of the champions prototype this in our engine
+SYG: I would volunteer to help one of the champions prototype this in our engine

 AWB: This needs debate, and it needs implementation experience.